1

 Partnerships

-Allies and Memberships
+Allies

 • The All Copays Count Coalition unites dozens of healthcare advocacy organizations that represent individuals with chronic conditions.
 Such conditions require ongoing medical attention and medications that are costly.
 Collectively, members including Accessia Health advocate for policies requiring all copayments, regardless of source, to count toward patients’ insurance deductibles and out-of-pocket limits.